bennettpeter/MythTV-LeanCapture/README.md

 This can be done without MythTV.
 You don't need MythTV installed.
 You can run this on a separate machine.
 Also you do not need to be an Xfinity or Comcast user, this can be used to record anything that shows on a fire stick.

 If you are not using MythTV backend on the machine, install the software as described above.
-You do not need to create leanchans.txt.
 You will not do the MythTV configuration.
 Do not enable the leancap_scan service.

 Manually run the scan using terminal.
 This has to be done again if you have rebooted or replugged usb devices since it was last run: